longchung2002/FLOWER-framework-simulation-poisonGAN/README.md

-# PoisonGAN
+# PoisonGAN sim:
-PoisonGAN: Generative Poisoning Attacks against Federated Learning in Edge Computing Systems
+This release utilizes the FLOWER framework to simulate the process of Generative Poisoning Attacks against Federated Learning in Edge Computing Systems.
-v0_5: